JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

   }

   set heading(numbering: (..numbers) => {
-    if "sheetnumber" in info {
+    if "sheet" in info {
-      numbering("1.1a", info.sheetnumber, ..numbers)
+      numbering("1.1a", info.sheet, ..numbers)
     } else {
       numbering("1a", ..numbers)
     }